 - Place the Pot roast into the Dutch Oven and sear the pot roast it for about 2 minutes on all sides until it is seared and browned on both sides.
 Remove the roast to a plate.

 - Add a little more olive oil to the Dutch Oven, then the olive oil is hot add the baby carrots, celery, onion, and garlic.
 Toss them around a bit in the Dutch Oven until lightly browned, about 2-3 minutes or so.
 Remove from the Dutch oven and place on a plate.

 - With the burner still on medium-high, use red wine to deglaze the Dutch Oven, scraping the bottom with a whisk to get all the little bits up.

-- Put the lid on, then roast in a 275 degree F oven for about 4 hours before adding back in the carrots, celery, onion, halved Yukon potatoes, pepperoncini peppers, kosher salt and freshly ground pepper to own taste.
-Cook another 3-4 hour on 275 degrees F for a 6-7 pound chuck roast.
+- Put the lid on, then roast in a 275 degree F oven for about 4 hours before adding back in the carrots, celery, onion, halved Yukon potatoes, pepperoncini peppers, kosher salt, and freshly ground pepper to own taste.
+Cook another 2-3 hours at 275 degrees F for a 6-7 pound chuck roast.

-- Remove from the oven and let rest for about 10 minutes before slicing and serving the post roast.
+- Remove from the oven and let rest for about 10 minutes before slicing and serving the pot roast.

 Pin or Print the recipe to save for later!